timojuez/hificon/README.md

 It is possible to create a customised controller that keeps your own program synchronised with the amp.
 See ./examples/custom_app.py

-If your development only relies on sending commands to the amp, your requirement is purely the hificon package and optionally hificon[autosetup].
+If your development only relies on sending commands to the amp, your requirement is purely the hificon package.

 ### AVR Emulator
 For testing purposes, there is a Denon AVR software emulator that acts like the amp's Telnet protocol.
 Try it out by starting the emulator `hificon_amp_emulator --port [port] --protocol .denon` and connect to it e.g. via the HiFiShell `hifish --protocol .denon --host 127.0.0.1 --port [port]`.